Marthe van der Velde

 Lawyer

-Marthe is a lawyer at Brinkhof whose work encompasses media law, the law of intermediaries, and information law.
-In her day-to-day work, she advises and litigates on a wide range of legal issues relating to (online) freedom of information, platform regulation and copyright (contract) law.
-Having spent a period of time on secondment as Legal Counsel at Google, Marthe has gained a good understanding of the perspective of a technology company.
+Marthe is a lawyer at Brinkhof, specializing in media law, intermediary liability, and information law.
+In her daily practice, she advises and litigates on a wide range of legal issues related to (online) freedom of information, platform regulation and copyright (contract) law, and artificial intelligence.
+Having been seconded as Legal Counsel at Google, Marthe has developed a strong understanding of the perspective of a technology company.

 Experience & ancillary activities

-Marthe graduated with honours from Utrecht University in 2021, earning a Master’s in Public International Law with a specialisation in human rights, as well as a Master’s in Private Law with a specialisation in intellectual property law.
-She also spent a semester studying in Lund, Sweden, and contributed to several research projects at Utrecht University that focused on the intersection of technology and law.
-Marthe was admitted to the Dutch bar in 2021.
+Marthe graduated in 2021 from Utrecht University with a master’s degree in Public International Law, specializing in human rights, and a master’s in Private Law, with a focus on intellectual property law.
+She also studied a semester in Lund (Sweden) and assisted in various research projects at Utrecht University at the intersection of law and technology.
+Marthe was admitted to the bar in 2021.

 Some of the cases Marthe van der Velde has handled:

-• advising various clients on recent European regulations concerning platform regulation and online intellectual property rights, including the Digital Services Act, the Platform to Business Regulation and the revised Copyright Directive;
+• Advising various clients on recent European regulations concerning platform governance and online intellectual property rights, such as the Digital Services Act, the Platform to Business Regulation, and the revised Copyright Directive.

-• representing various platforms in disputes regarding content moderation decisions;
+• Representing various online platforms in disputes over content moderation decisions.

-• advising on copyright contract law and European and national media regulations, including with regard to the protection of minors;
+• Advising on authors’ contract law and both European and national media regulation, including protection of minors.

-• advising on negotiations with collective management organisations and, when necessary, litigating on issues relating to collective management, audiovisual copyright, or neighbouring rights.
+• Advising on negotiations with collective management organizations and, where necessary, litigating issues related to collective rights management, audiovisual copyright, and neighbouring rights.